 The Pdif menu item displays the differential pressure (across the Venturi orifice) being measured by the system.
-This sensor is not used in the flow control calculation on the HIVOL +.
 The value in parentheses is the raw analog to digital converter (ADC) value (range of 0 - 4095), while the number to the right represents the calibrated value.
 An ADC value of 0 or 4095 indicates that the sensor is saturated.
 If this is observed, check all system connections looking for kinks or cuts in the tubing.
 If the problem persist, contact technical support for further instruction.